cristovao-n/public/mllms-vqa-rad/answers/vqa-rad/closed/population/results.md

 ## Llama 3.2 Vision 11b

 ```
 closed-ended questions in sample: 1299
+closed-ended questions in sample where expected answer is yes/no: 1193
-rows discarded: 226 (expected answer or model answer is not yes/no)
+rows discarded: 120 (model answer is not yes/no)
 valid rows: 1073
 yes: 528
 no: 545